 Joshua Wiley, Ph.D., is a postdoctoral research fellow in the Centre for Primary Care and Prevention at the Mary MacKillop Institute for Health Research and a senior analyst at Elkhart Group Ltd. Trained as a health psychologist, his research focuses on understanding the complex interplays of psychological, social, and physiological processes as they pertain to psychological and physical health.
 His passion to integrate across mind and body has lead to involvement in a number of interdisciplinary collaborations with nearly 20 publications including 16 peer reviewed journal articles, two other publications and one book.
 A defining theme across Joshua's research that merges his substantive and statistical background is taking a systems approach to studying health that acknowledges the unique and interactive effects of behavioral/psychosocial processes along with structural and physiological ones.
 Joshua is particularly interested in research projects that move beyond testing simple associations to testing more comprehensive models of health as well as research that investigates health trajectories and their predictors.

-As an analyst and statistical consultant, Joshua focuses on biostatistics, and is interested in reproducible research and graphical displays of data and statistical models.
-Through his work at Elkhart Group Ltd. and former work at UCLA Statistical Consulting Group, he has supported a wide array of clients ranging from graduate students, to experienced researchers, and biotechnology companies.Curriculum Vitae
+In statistics and data science, Joshua focuses on biostatistics, and is interested in reproducible research and graphical displays of data and statistical models.
+Through consulting at Elkhart Group Ltd. and former work at UCLA Statistical Consulting Group, he has supported a wide array of clients ranging from graduate students, to experienced researchers, and biotechnology companies.Curriculum Vitae

 I am fascinated by the individual differences in how people react to and cope with stressful events.
 This has led me to explore the roles of psychosocial resources: psychological and social factors that are innately valuable or that individuals can draw on to promote good mental or physical health.
 Specific resources I have studied include social support, self-efficacy, and positive outcome expectancies.
 Given the degree of measurement overlap of many resources, another line of my research has been examining measurement and factor analytic models of constellations of psychosocial resources.
 In four samples analyzed so far, a two-factor model with a latent psychological and social resource factor has fit well.